 The exhibits featured L. Frank Baum, his OZ books, all aspects of the movie, and other OZ-related productions.

 There weren’t many actual artifacts from the movie itself, but they did have a Munchkin costume and one of the flying monkey models.

 Video displays throughout the museum gave more information—we watched one of them—and the movie itself played constantly in a theater in the back.
 We didn’t watch it.
 (We did overhear the woman at the front desk tell about a guy that spent nine hours in the museum one day.)

-Sally was disappointed that there wasn’t a yellow brick road to follow through the museum.
+My wife was disappointed that there wasn’t a yellow brick road to follow through the museum.
 I thought it was fairly well done, although somehow it fell short of being great.
 The gift shop was lame.
 We were probably there about an hour.